-When you analyze trading charts, you’ll see certain formations crop up repeatedly.
+When you analyse trading charts, you’ll see certain formations crop up repeatedly.
 Some traders use these to find new opportunities.
-Here, we’re going to explore the chart patterns you should know and recognize.
+Here, we’re going to explore the chart patterns you should know and recognise.

 What is a chart pattern?